circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 To ensure the job runs for **all** branches, either don't use the `branches` key, or use the `only` key along with the regular expression: `/.*/` to catch all branches.

+To catch branches, and allow variations use case-insensitive matching rules.
+E.g. `/(?i)fix/` would match both `my-fix`,`theFIX` and `a-Fix`.
+The best practice is to align on casing, but for situations, that is not possible, this is an option.

 #### **`resource_class`**

 The `resource_class` feature allows configuring CPU and RAM resources for each job.
 Different resource classes are available for different executors, as described in the tables below.